01General Hours of Service Guidelines

-- Any period of 34-consecutive hours off-duty will restart the 60/70 hour calculation.
+- Any period of 34-consecutive hours off-duty will restart the 168-hour week.

 - The restart must include two periods of 1 a.m. to 5 p.m.
-Drivers may only use the 34-hour restart once per a 168 hour week.
+Drivers may only use the 34-hour restart once per 168-hour week.

 05Penalties for Violating Hours of Service Rules

-- Drivers may be placed on shut down (at roadside) until the driver has accumulated enough off-duty time to be back in compliance.
+- Drivers may be placed on shut down (at roadside) until they have accumulated enough off-duty time to be back in compliance.

 - State and local law enforcement officials may assess fines.

-- FMCSA may levy civil penalties on a driver or carrier, ranging from $1,000–$11,000 per violation depending on the severity.
+- The Federal Motor Carrier Safety Administration may levy civil penalties on a driver or carrier, ranging from $1,000 to $11,000 per violation depending on the severity.

-- The carrier's safety rating can be downgraded for a pattern of violations.
+- A carrier's safety rating can be downgraded for a pattern of violations.

-- Federal criminal penalties can be brought against carriers who knowingly and willfully allow or require HOS violations; or against drivers who knowingly and willfully violate the HOS regulations.
+- Federal criminal penalties can be brought against carriers who knowingly and willfully allow or require violations; or against drivers who knowingly and willfully violate the regulations.

 DOT Freight and Trucking Hours of Service Limit Regulations

-The United States Department of Transportation (DOT) regulates the number of hours a truck driver may drive per day as well as the total number of hours he or she may work per day and per week.
+The United States Department of Transportation (DOT) regulates the number of hours a truck driver may drive per day as well as the total number of hours he or she may work per week.
 These rules are put in place for both the safety of the drivers and others on the road.
 The regulations limit how much time can be driven to ensure drivers are rested.
 These rules can be very complicated and confusing.
-Breaking the rules down by category may help you understand them better:
+Breaking down the rules by category may help clarify them.